María de Zayas

 Coat of arms of the old Castilian noble family de Zayas.

 María de Zayas y Sotomayor (born c.
 12 September 1590) was a writer during the Spanish Golden Age.
-She is considered by many modern critics to be one of the pioneers of feminist literature, while others consider her simply a well-accomplished baroque author.
-The female characters in de Zayas's stories enlightened readers about the plight of women in Spanish society, or to instruct them in proper ways to live their lives.
+She is considered by many modern critics to be one of the pioneers of feminist literature, while others evaluate her within the context of Baroque literature.
+Her stories frequently depict the social challenges faced by women in 17th-century Spain.